eHealthAfrica/aether/CONTRIBUTING.md

 When you file an issue, please ensure that you have answered every question in the issue template.

-## Getting started with Aether developement
+## Getting started with Aether development

 ### Fork and clone the repository
 You will need to fork the main Aether repository and clone it to your local machine.
 See [github help page](https://help.github.com/articles/fork-a-repo) for help.